prof3ssorSt3v3/mad9011/docs/modules/week10/README.md

 - If you have not read all these notes and watched the videos from this week, do that first.
 - Finish reading the notes for week 10 and watch all the videos in the notes for week 11.
-- Hybrid 8 - Coding an SVG
+- Hybrid 8 - Coding an SVG (Due week 12)
 - Online Quiz 2 – UI graphic knowledge and tools
 - Assignment 2 Due
   :::